A boy fell 100 feet down a well, and the days-long rescue has transfixed Morocco

-The dramatic efforts to save him have gripped Morocco and neighboring countries, as rescuers work around-the-clock to pull him to safety and broadcasters live-stream their efforts.
+The dramatic race to save him has gripped Morocco and neighboring countries, as rescuers work around-the-clock to pull him to safety and broadcasters live-stream their efforts.

 Attempts to pull him out have been complicated by the depth and diameter of the location where he is lodged.
-The well is too narrow to send someone down to rescue him directly but aggressive digging around the area could cause the walls to collapse, forcing workers to move very carefully and deliberately to avoid injuring him further.
+The well is too narrow to send someone down to rescue him directly but aggressive digging around the area could cause the walls to collapse, forcing workers to move carefully and deliberately to avoid injuring him further.

 Officials dispatched heavy machinery to the scene earlier this week to dig a parallel hole in a bid to pull him to safety.